Weather making allergy season worse in central Indiana

 There are studies showing that climate change could be making allergies worse depending on where you live and how your body deals with allergens.
 Another theory is our immune system can’t adapt to the clean environments we live in.

-“Our environments are so clean that we don’t deal with some of the infectious processes that we used to deal with 100 or 200 years ago,” said Jin.
+“Our environments are so clean that we don’t deal with some of the infectious processes that we used to deal with 100 or 200 years ago,” Jin said.

 Kids can generally take the same allergy medication as adults, but the doses may need to be adjusted.
 Allergies can trigger asthma-like symptoms in adults and kids.
 Allergy shots could also be an option to help build immunity to allergies.